HiFromAjay/hifromajay.github.io/publications.md

 <b>PyMigBench: A Benchmark for Python Library Migration</b> [<a href="papers/msr23.pdf" target="_blank">Paper</a>]
 <br>Mohayeminul Islam, Ajay Kumar Jha, Sarah Nadi, and Ildar Akhmetov
-<br>In Proceedings of 20th IEEE International Conference on Mining Software Repositories (MSR). pp. 511-515, 2023.
+<br>In Proceedings of 20th IEEE/ACM International Conference on Mining Software Repositories (MSR). pp. 511-515, 2023.
 Data and Tool Track.

 <b>JTestMigBench and JTestMigTax: A benchmark and taxonomy for unit test migration</b> [<a href="papers/saner23.pdf" target="_blank">Paper</a>] [<a href="https://youtu.be/muTCaN53384" target="_blank">Video</a>]